Mixed Feelings? Oh, Hell Yes!

 It’s unfortunate that we all have to compete for attention in the same crowded marketplace—even more so that we have to rely on reviews to differentiate us from every other author and wannabe in the universe.
 Like so many things in my life that ‘don’t kill me, but only make me stronger,’ I’m just going to have to deal with it.

 If you are reading this bit now, congratulate yourself.
 Hardly anyone gets this far in my posts.
 Too bad.
 This is where I load the snark and the funny stuff.
 Every one of these little postscripts is like a vanity card at the end of one of your favorite TV sitcoms … except shorter and not quite so philosophical.
 I know I’m not going to crack you up every time, but I’m going to try, and so should you.
 If you enjoyed this post, even a little bit, you should consider sharing it with your friends and acquaintances by clicking on one or all of the social media buttons below.
 You’ll help me grow my audience.
 When my audience is legion, you’ll be able to say you were an early adapter.
 Won’t that be a feather in your cap?
-Whatever you decide to do, just keep in mind that a click here is easier than writing a review but just as useful.
+Whatever you decide to do, just keep in mind that a click here is easier than writing a review and almost as useful.
 Thanks for your support.